Paula Ben-Gurion

-Paula Ben-Gurion (1892–1968) was an Israeli public figure and the spouse of the first prime minister of Israel, David Ben-Gurion.
+Paula Ben-Gurion (1892–1968) was the spouse of the first prime minister of Israel, David Ben-Gurion.
 Born in the Russian Empire, she migrated to the United States at a young age.
-There she trained as a surgical nurse, worked in Jewish hospitals in New Jersey and New York, and became an anarchist.
-She married the Poale Zion activist David Ben-Gurion, despite their disagreements on Zionism, and followed him to settle in Palestine.
+There she trained as a surgical nurse and became an anarchist.
+She married Ben-Gurion, despite their disagreements on Zionism, and followed him to settle in Palestine.
 She dedicated her life to caring for her husband and raising their three children.
 During the 1930s, she attended the World Zionist Congress in Switzerland.
-Following the Israeli Declaration of Independence, she managed their household in Tel Aviv before moving to the Sde Boker kibbutz in the Negev Desert.
-She and her husband were buried alongside each other near the kibbutz.
+Following the Israeli Declaration of Independence, her husband became the country's first prime minister and Paula served as his spouse.
+She subsequently became a prominent public figure in Israeli society, communicating with the press and attending public events.
+She also cared for her husband and managed their household in Tel Aviv, judging who would be permitted to see him and how long meetings would go on for.
+They retired to the Sde Boker kibbutz in the Negev Desert, where they were buried alongside each other.

 Early life

 Pauline Munweis was born in the Belarusian city of Minsk, in the Russian Empire, in 1892.
-She migrated to the United States in 1904, fleeing a wave of antisemitic pogroms in Belarus.
-She settled in New York City and learned the English language.
-She trained as a nurse, at the Beth Israel Hospital in Newark, New Jersey.
-She later went to work at a hospital on the East Side of Manhattan, specialising in surgical nursing.
+She migrated to the United States in 1904, settled in New York City and learned the English language.
+There Munweis trained as a nurse, specialising in surgical nursing, at the Beth Israel Hospital in Newark, New Jersey.

 Munweis mostly associated with other first-generation Jewish immigrants.
-She was known to be friendly, although she also had a reputation for being outspoken and blunt in any conversation.
+She was known to be friendly, although she also had a reputation for being outspoken and blunt in conversation.
 She was an anarchist and an anti-Zionist, and was deeply inspired by the Jewish anarchist Emma Goldman.
 She felt at home in the United States and considered herself American; she did not understand the Zionists' desire to move to Palestine.
 She would remain opposed to Zionism throughout her entire life, preferring to dedicate herself to other causes.

-Munweis lived and worked in the house of a Jewish doctor, who had opened his home to activists of the Labor Zionist political party Poale Zion.
+Munweis lived and worked in the house of a Jewish doctor, who had opened his New York home to activists of the Labor Zionist political party Poale Zion.
 There she met the activist David Ben-Gurion, who had moved to the United States following the outbreak of World War I. Ben-Gurion had difficulty with personal relationships, but was attracted both by Munweis' warmth and unreserved style.
 In the summer of 1916, she volunteered to help Ben-Gurion write his book, The Land of Israel Past and Present, by copying passages from books at the New York Public Library.
 They began a romantic relationship while working together and soon grew to love each other.
 Munweis said of Ben-Gurion that, "as soon as he opened his mouth–I felt he was a great man".